-98. Is your local/tribal government advancing Mitigation Action #5 through ass essment/planning methods?
+98. Is your local/tribal (government advancing Mitigation A Action #5 th rough asse ssment/planr ning method s?

-Yes
+O Yes

-○ No
+O No

-99. Provide a brief description of how Mitigation Action #5 is being advanced through assessment/ planning advocacy methods.
+planning advocacy methods.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions 100.
 Is equity being embedded into Mitigation Action #5 through assessment/planning methods?
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 Implement policy/norms to allow for flexible scheduling and working from home.
-Provide employees and managers wit training to ensure this is successful and respectful Promote transit benefits.
-Work with employers and transit agencies to develop ways to incentivize employee ridership (e.g. rebates for employees who gave up use of employer parking facilities) Choose a bus stop design that provides shelter from the sun and rain and ensure proper maintenance throughout the lifespan of the infrastructure Explore different modes of transportation, not just buses (and if so, consider electrification of the local bus system), but also expand train routes especially to lower income communities Identify high air pollution areas due to transit (e.g. bus lots) and prioritize electrified transit in those areas Meaningfully include community members who rely on public transit as a primary form of transportation at the decision making table when it comes to accessing mobility needs and planning future changes/improvements Yes ○ No
+Provide employees and managers with training to ensure this is successful and respectful Promote transit benefits.
+Work with employers and transit agencies to develop ways to incentivize employee ridership (e.g. rebates for employees who gave up use of employer parking facilities) Choose a bus stop design that provides shelter from the sun and rain and ensure proper maintenance throughout the lifespan of the infrastructure Explore different modes of transportation, not just buses (and if so, consider electrification of the local bus system), but also expand train routes especially to lower income communities Identify high air pollution areas due to transit (e.g. bus lots) and prioritize electrified transit in those areas • Meaningfully include community members who rely on public transit as a primary form of transportation at the decision making table when it comes to accessing mobility needs and planning future changes/improvements Yes O No methods.
+This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
+104. Is equity being embedded into Mitigation Action #5 through program development methods?
+Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+This is not meant to be exhaustive of every possible action.
+Respondents can include actions not included in this list. • Partner and develop relationships with co-working space providers • To encourage adoption of working from home to reduce overall VMT, partner with telecommunications company to ensure there is access throughout the municipality to high-speed internet and that communities are not left behind in the digital divide • Work with transit operators and those who maintain our public transportation systems. • Include community leaders and members in program design • Ensure whoever is designing programs to reduce VMT rides transit from all parts of the municipality to become aware or difficulties that may exist in some parts of the municipality but not others (e.g. no sidewalks, no shade, etc.)

-101. Please provide a brief explanation of the ways in which you are e embedding equity into this action's assessment/planning methods?
+101. Please provide a brief explanation of the ways in which you are embedding equity into this action's assessment/planning methods?

-102. Is your local/t tribal government advancing Mi tigation Action #5 through program development methods?
+102. Is your local/tribal governme ent advancing Mitigation Action #5 5 through program development methods?

-Yes
+O Yes

-No
+O No